 V. Best Orange SIM Cards for Tourists & Costs

-Orange offers different SIM options for travelers to Europe, with Orange Holiday Europe SIMs providing the best value and convenience.
+Orange offers different SIM options for travelers to Europe, with Orange Holiday Europe SIM providing the best value and convenience.

 ~$43 30GB in 4G/LTE 14 days 120 mins + 1000 texts